zporter/zachporter.dev/content/posts/lets-code-contact-form-in-phoenix-part-one.md

 end
 ```

-This provides me with a little bit of structure as I begin to fill in the implementation.
-Working top-down, now I can begin filling in the assertions.
+This provides me with a good structure as I begin to fill in the implementation of the requirements.
+I will begin with the first test:

 ```elixir
 # test/my_app/support/message_test.exs